-Even if you don’t know much about getting a divorcein Texas it is likely that you have heard that Texas is a community property state.
-You may not know exactly what this means or how it could impact your life but you’ve at least heard the term.
+Even if you don't know much about getting a divorce in Texas, you have likely heard Texas is a community property state.
+You may not know exactly what this means or how it could impact your life, but you've at least heard the term.

-If a piece of property was purchased during your marriage then it is likely to be termed as community property.
-This goes for acreage in the country, your marital home and right down to the silverware that you and your spouse eat with every night.
+If a piece of property was purchased during your marriage, it is likely to be termed community property.
+This goes for acreage in the country, your marital home, and right down to the silverware that you and your spouse eat with every night.

-The other side of the equation would beg you to find out whether or not the same rules apply to marital debts?
-Debts are the not nearly as fun a counterpoint to the fun stuff in life like the houses and land and whatnot that we just discussed in the opening paragraph of this blog.
+The other side of the equation would beg you to determine whether or not the same rules apply to marital debts?
+Debts are not nearly as fun a counterpoint to the fun stuff in life like the houses and land and whatnot that we just discussed in the opening paragraph of this blog.

 While not nearly as fun, debt for most Texans is real and can even outnumber property and assets for many families going through a divorce.
-With this realization in place, I think you would agree that you too need to learn how debt is handled in a Texas divorce?
-Is it as easy as just splitting it down the middle with your soon to be ex-spouse?
+With this realization in place, I think you would agree that you need to learn how debt is handled in a Texas divorce?
+Is it as easy as just splitting it down the middle with your soon-to-be ex-spouse?

 The general rule when it comes to how debt is handled in a Texas divorce

-Any debt or liability that is associated with a piece of property or with a person will go to that person in a divorce, most likely.
-Of course, there are individual circumstances and scenarios that can play out where this general rule may not apply but for the most part if a debt is in your name or if a debt is attached to a piece of property that is in your possession or management then it’s your responsibility.
+Most likely, any debt or liability associated with a piece of property or with a person will go to that person in a divorce.
+Of course, some circumstances and scenarios can play out where this general rule may not apply.
+Still, for the most part, if a debt is in your name or if a debt is attached to a piece of property in your possession or management, then it's your responsibility.

-For instance, when you financed your car you likely sat down at a car dealership, bank or credit union and signed a financing agreement where you became obligated to pay money towards the debt owed to a lender/creditor.
+For instance, you likely sat down at a car dealership, bank, or credit union when you financed your car.
+You signed a financing agreement where you became obligated to pay the debt owed to a lender/creditor.

-This is an example of a fairly straightforward situation where you are currently on the hook for a debt and would likely be so after your divorce as well.
+This is an example of a reasonably straightforward situation where you are currently on the hook for debt and would likely be so after your divorce as well.
 Apply this example to a television that you financed through a store at the mall or even a cellphone.
-If your name appears on the dotted line of a finance agreement then you ought to be prepared to pay that debt on your own after a divorce.
+If your name appears on the dotted line of a finance agreement, then you ought to be prepared to pay that debt on your own after a divorce.

 Becoming liable for the actions of your spouse when it comes to debt

-Yes, you can become responsible for debts that are not your own, but we’ll need to discuss this subject a little more in depth before we move on to discuss another subject.
-Under the Texas Family Code, you can become personally liable for the debts of your spouse in the event that your spouse has acted as your agent in incurring the debt or if the debt is for a necessary item.
+Yes, you can become responsible for debts that are not your own, but we'll need to discuss this subject a little more in-depth before we move on to discuss another matter.
+Under the Texas Family Code, you can become personally liable for your spouse's debts if your spouse has acted as your agent in incurring the debtor if the debt is for a necessary item.

-How can your spouse act as your agent, you may be asking.
-Typically this means that if you provided your spouse with your authority or permission to do something on your behalf in a particular area then it could be reasoned that he or she has acted as your agent.
-You must have specifically laid out what authority was being given to him or her.
-Your spouse would not be able to simply argue that by virtue of the fact that you two are married that he or she has your authority to enter into contracts that create a debtor-creditor relationship.
+How can your spouse act as your agent, you may be asking?
+Typically this means that if you provided your spouse with your authority or permission to do something on your behalf in a particular area, then it could be reasoned that they have acted as your agent.
+You must have specifically laid out what authority was being given to them.
+Your spouse would not argue that because you two are married, they have the power to enter into contracts that create a debtor-creditor relationship.

-What a necessary item is for you and your spouse may not count as a necessary item for my spouse and myself.
+What a necessary item is for you and your spouse may not count as an essential item for my spouse and me.
 However:

 - clothing and